The Best Gaming Mouse for Rainbow Six Siege in 2021 – Our Top Picks

-The ergonomic ambidextrous design make this mouse a viable choice for both left and right-handed individuals, providing maximum comfort and over 50 million click lifespan.
+The ergonomic ambidextrous design makes this mouse a viable choice for both left and right-handed individuals, providing maximum comfort and over 50 million click lifespan.

 Another awesome design feature is the removable side buttons, allowing you a supreme level of customization.
 As a whole, the mouse measures 4.92″ (L) 1.57″ (H) x 2.5″ (W) and weighs only 2.88 ounces.

-Despite its light-weight design, the rest assured that the super-thin yet strong outer shell will provide you with firm grip to perform to the highest level.
+Despite its lightweight design, rest assured that the super-thin yet strong outer shell will provide you with a firm grip to perform to the highest level.

 Aside from its very impressive performance features, the mouse is also widely used amongst a large number of R6 pro players in the likes of FaZe Clan’s Cyber and Empire’s JoyStiCK.